 The power of storytelling – storytelling in business is a buzz topic and rightly so.
 Marketing is about communicating messages effectively to influence someone to do something you want them to do.
 People respond to stories, so incorporating the principles of storytelling in your content can really help to increase the impact of what you do.
 I love TED talks; who doesn’t?
 So watch some TED Talks on storytelling, they are really inspirational.
-I particularly like the one embedded below.

 Think about how your website could use storytelling to help engage with visitors and turn prospects into customers, and not just any old customer but loyal customers who are advocates and will tell their friends and family how much they ought to become customers too.
 Start with simple storytelling opportunities such as: